Amplus-Innovations-Inc/syncedtool_plugin/README.md

 On the left side are two buttons used to upload the link and email csv files, respectively.
 Both files must be uploaded in order for the share button to work.

-On the right are options for notifying users that files have been shared.
+On the right are options for how the link should be shared.

 ### Mode Option